 Discussion: Current regulations prohibit fishing for or retaining king mackerel in or from a closed zone.
 Therefore, Alternative 1 would not allow transit through any closed area even if the fish were harvested from an open area, because retention of king mackerel in a closed area is prohibited.
-Fishermen must either forgo fishing opportunities or expend extra time and fuel to land fish in the open zone.
+Fishermen must either forgo fishing opportunities or expend extra time and fuel to land fish in an open zone.

-Often the Florida west coast Southern Subzone, comprised of Collier and Monroe Counties, closes in early spring (see Table 2.2.1).
+Often the Eastern Zone, Southern Subzone, comprised of Collier and Monroe Counties, closes in early spring (see Table 2.1.1).
 Beginning April 1 of each year, Monroe County is considered to contain Atlantic migratory group king mackerel and the Southern Subzone is comprised of only Collier County.
-Some fishermen fish in the northern portion of Monroe

-County, which is a sparsely populated area.
+Some fishermen fish in the northern portion of Monroe County, which is a sparsely populated area.
 To land those fish they must travel to the Florida Keys where dealers in Monroe County are located.
 This trip could be up to 100 miles.
 Alternative 2 would allow fishermen who legally harvest king mackerel from Monroe County after April 1 of each year to transport and land their catch in other areas of the Gulf that are closed to king mackerel fishing.

-Alternatives 3 and South Atlantic Preferred Alternative 4 would do the same as Alternative 2, but only allow landing in Collier County.
-The Florida Fish and Wildlife Conservation Commission recently changed their regulations to allow transit under these circumstances through Collier County This alternative would reduce the potential for abuse and ease the enforcement burden.
-Because these alternatives are the same, one should be removed from the action.
+South Atlantic Preferred Alternative 3 would do the same as Alternative 2, but only allow landing in Collier County.
+The Florida Fish and Wildlife Conservation Commission recently changed their regulations to allow transit under these circumstances through Collier County.
+This alternative would reduce the potential for abuse and ease the enforcement burden.

-Alternative 5 would allow transit through any closed area in the Gulf or South Atlantic.
+Gulf Preferred Alternative 4 would allow transit through any closed area in the Gulf or South Atlantic.
 Many fishermen live and work near a boundary between two zones, and may wish to fish in one zone but land in another.
 When the landing zone is closed, those fishermen are forced to land away from their homeport.
-Alternative 5 would give them an option to transit the closed zone and land closer to home.
+Gulf Preferred Alternative 4 would give them an option to transit the closed zone and land closer to home.

-This situation is particularly problematic for fishermen who might fish in Collier Count but homeport in Lee County.
+This situation is particularly problematic for fishermen who might fish in Collier County but have their homeport in Lee County.
 The Northern Subzone usually closes before the Southern Subzone, so transit into the Northern Subzone is not allowed.
-Alternative 6 would allow transit through Lee County when the Northern Subzone is closed.
+Alternative 5 would allow transit through Lee County when the Northern Subzone is closed.

-Alternatives 2-6 would reduce the economic burden on fishermen by allowing them to return to their homeport after fishing.
+Alternatives 2-5 would reduce the economic burden on fishermen by allowing them to return to their homeport after fishing.
 These alternatives would also promote safety at sea by reducing travel time.

-Transit under Alternatives 2-6 would be allowed for vessels traveling through the closed area with fishing gear appropriately stowed.
+Transit under Alternatives 2-5 would be allowed for vessels traveling through the closed area with fishing gear appropriately stowed.
 The term "transit" is defined as on a direct and continuous course through a closed area.
 The term "appropriately stowed" means:

 - 1) A gillnet must be left on the drum.
-Any additional gillnets not attached to the drum must be stowed below deck. - 2) A rod and reel must be removed from the rod holder and stowed securely on or below deck.
+Any additional gillnets not attached to the drum must be stowed below deck. - 2) All rods and reels must be removed from rod holders and stowed securely on or below deck.
 Terminal gear (i.e., hook, leader, sinker, flasher, or bait) must be disconnected and stowed separately from the rod and reel.
-Sinkers must be disconnected from the down rigger and stowed separately.
+Sinkers must be disconnected from down riggers and stowed separately.

-2.5 Action 5 - Establish State Quotas for Atlantic Migratory Group King Mackerel and Spanish Mackerel for North Carolina.
+2.4 Action 4 - Establish State ACLs for Atlantic Migratory Group King Mackerel and Spanish Mackerel for North Carolina.

-Alternative 1: No Action - retain one commercial quota each for Atlantic migratory groups of king mackerel and Spanish mackerel
+Alternative 1: No Action - retain one commercial ACL each for Atlantic migratory groups of king mackerel and Spanish mackerel

-Alternative 2: Establish a separate commercial quota of Atlantic group king mackerel for North Carolina based on:
+Alternative 2: Establish a separate commercial ACL of Atlantic group king mackerel for North Carolina based on: